-Nathan Sussman joined the Institute in September as Full Professor of International Economics and Director of the Institute's Centre for Finance and Development.
+Nathan Sussman is Full Professor of International Economics and Director of the Institute's Centre for Finance and Development.
 He was Associate Professor of Economics in the Department of Economics and in the integrated Philosophy, Economics, and Political Science Programme (PEP) at the Hebrew University of Jerusalem.
 He was the Director of the Research Department at the Bank of Israel and a voting member of the Monetary Policy Committee.
 His fields of expertise are monetary and financial economic history.
 He has written numerous articles and co-authored a book on emerging markets and financial globalisation.

 Professor Sussman earned his PhD in Economics from the University of California, Berkeley.
 He was Full Professor and Economics Department Chair at the University of Western Ontario in Canada, and served as Chairman of the Economics Department, Director of the Maurice Falk Institute for Economic Research, and Associate Dean of the Faculty of Social Sciences at the Hebrew University

 Paolo Mauro, Nathan Sussman and Yishay Yafeh, Globalization and Emerging Markets in the Nineteenth Century: Sovereign Debt and Institutions in the Golden Era of Globalization, Oxford University Press, June 2006, 2nd edition, paperback, June 2008.

 Sussman, Nathan.
 “Debasements, Royal Revenues, and Inflation in France During the Hundred Years’ War, 1415-1422” The Journal of Economic History 53, 1 (1993): 44-70.

 Mauro Paolo, Sussman Nathan and Yishay Yafeh “Emerging Market Spreads: Then versus Now”, Quarterly Journal of Economics, May 2002, pp. 695-733.